 Photo collage are acceptable but it is important that there are not too many images on a page or images that are too small for the jury to discern important details.

-Awards have different requirements regarding the kinds of photography the jury would like to see, detailed in their individual submissions.
-Interior shots are requested, and highly recommend, in most project based programs.
-Night time shots are requested of projects that operate at night, if your project does not operate at night then they are not necessary to include in a submission.
+Awards have different requirements regarding the kinds of photography the jury would like to see, and it’s detailed in their individual submission requirements.
+Interior shots are requested, and highly recommended, in most project-based programs.
+Nighttime shots are requested of projects that operate at night.
+If your project does not operate at night, then they are not necessary to include in a submission.

 How are winners recognized?